Devmilana/PDI/README.md

 # Programming Design and Implementation

 Part of my Software Engineering degree at Curtin University Colombo in 2023.

+This assignment has some of my first-ever code and it's definitely not my best work.
 My final mark was **79%**.

 There’s no proper commit history because it wasn’t developed using GitHub.